FarronF/limerick-council-meetings/meetings/2022/12/08-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 8th December 2022.md

 “I will ask at the next meeting of the Cappamore Kilmallock Municipal District what dates

-voids in Cappamore/Kilmallock will actually be returned to use.”---
+voids in Cappamore/Kilmallock will actually be returned to use.”
+---